johwes/regio-ai/README.md

 ## What is strandskydd?

 Swedish law (MB 7 kap.
 15 §) prohibits construction within 100 metres of any water body — sea, lakes, rivers, and streams.
-The protected zone is derived from the waterline and enforced by county authorities (*länsstyrelsen*).
+The protected zone is derived from the waterline and enforced by county authorities.

 ---